Updated: February 11, 2026

 What Businesses Need to File Forms 1094/1095-C?

-Now let's say that your business averages over 50 employees in 2020.
+Now, let's say that your business averages over 50 employees in 2020.
 Then, in 2021, you are required to file these forms on behalf of your full-time employees.
 The IRS calls businesses that need to file these forms "applicable large employers" or ALEs.

 How to Complete Form 1095-C

 Luckily, the form is short.
-You just need basic information about your business and your employee.
+You just need basic information about your business and your employees.
 Then, you note which health coverage you offered, the lowest premium that was available, and which months it was available.

 Deadlines for Form 1095-C

-Note that for tax year 2021, the IRS has extended the deadline for1095-C to March 2, 2022.
+Note that for tax year 2025, the IRS has extended the deadline for1 095-C to March 2, 2026.

 How to Complete Form 1094-C

 Form 1094-C (Transmittal of Employer-Provided Health Insurance Offer and Coverage Information Returns) is the form that you need to send to the IRS when you submit the copies of your 1095-C forms to the agency.
-It summarizes the details you've put on the 1095-C forms and essentially serves as a "cover letter" for your submission.
+It summarizes the details you've reported on the 1095-C forms and essentially serves as a "cover letter" for your submission.

 This form requires your business name, EIN, and contact details as well as the number of Forms 1095-C you're transmitting.
 You also need to choose one of the following certifications of eligibility: